inesachour/Kerberos_Auth/README.md

 sudo apt-get update
 sudo apt-get install krb5-kdc krb5-admin-server krb5-config
 ```
+> **krb5-kdc :** provides the central authentication server for Kerberos.
+> **krb5-admin-server :** provides the administration server for the KDC.
+> **krb5-config :** provides configuration files and scripts for setting up and managing a Kerberos realm.

 When installing the packages, some prompts will appear in order to configure the KDC server